simoneapp/S3-16-simone/process/sprint_retrospective/sprint_retrospective_4.md

 Testing:

 - Testing Firebase, Actors and minor stuff was not easy at all.
 Here there is lack of experience which could have lead to save some time.

+- Writing unit tests helped a lot in dealing with dependencies, focusing on the single istructions.
+Furthermore, it was good for refactoring the code (ex: split GameViewActivity / GameViewPresenter)

+- We faced some issues while configuring Travis CI for Android.